As information around the Coronavirus Job Retention Scheme (CJRS) and furlough is constantly changing, this fact sheet includes the latest guidance.

 Employers will need to make a claim for wage costs through the scheme, and will receive a grant.

-At a minimum, employers must pay their employee the lower of 80% of their regular wage or £2,500 per month.
+Currently at a minimum, employers must pay their employee the lower of 80% of their regular wage or £2,500 per month.
 An employer can also choose to top up an employee’s salary beyond this but is not obliged to under this scheme.
-We will issue more guidance when it is released on how employers should calculate their claims for Employer National Insurance Contributions and minimum automatic enrolment employer pension contributions, before the scheme becomes live.

 The employer is required to pay the employee the 80% in the usual way and claim this amount back from HMRC each month.
 For example, the employee is paid the 80% furlough amount in the March payroll, following which the employer claims back the March payment from HMRC.
 This process must be followed for each month that the furlough payments are made.
 Employers can claim the 80% for all employment costs including employee NI and pension payments.